 The pumpkin has so many uses: décor, dessert, and drinks.
-October 26 is National Pumpkin Day, so why not celebrate the gourd by issuing a challenge for the best dressed pumpkin.
-The contest can have two categories of carved or painted.
+October 26 is National Pumpkin Day, so why not celebrate the gourd by issuing a challenge for the best pumpkin creation.
+Based off what is submitted, the contest can be divided into different categories.
 Request a donation for friends to participate as well as to vote.
-Display the winning works of art on our Halloween fundraiser here, it’s never too late to join the party!
+Display the winning works of art and/or share the recipe for bragging rights or prizes.

 2) Tackle Kids’ Cancer:

 If you haven’t already picked a fantasy football league, now’s the time to recruit for a game of football squares.
 Ask co-workers or friends to join and split the proceeds, half for the winner and half donated in their name.
+More of a basketball or baseball fan?
+Swap out the teams either from college or pro to switch things up.
 It’s a win-win to help kids with cancer!
 Go Team Go!

 3) “M” is for Mystery: